IMSY-DKFZ/task-fingerprinting/README.md

 # Beyond Knowledge Silos: Task Fingerprinting for Democratization of Medical Imaging AI

-This repository accompanies our (submitted) paper and provides code to reproduce the experiments.
+This repository accompanies our [paper](https://arxiv.org/abs/2412.08763) (currently under review) and provides code to reproduce the experiments.
 It provides intermediate results that allow to explore the experiments or test other task distances to compare outcomes.

 ## Structure